-“… so, what I am saying is, by observing ants closely, you’ll see they don’t do anything stupid, they always walk in orderly lines, carrying leaves and twigs back to the nest.”
+“… so, what I am saying is this, that by observing ants closely, you’ll see they don’t do anything stupid,” Chloe said, “they always walk in orderly lines, carrying leaves, twigs and so forth, back to the nest.”

-“Well, not always, they sometimes fall off branches,” Anna interjected, looking left and right for an opening in the queue of traffic, “that doesn’t seem too clever.”
+“Well not always, they sometimes fall off branches,” Anna interjected, looking left and right for an opening in the queue of traffic, “that doesn’t seem too clever.”

-“Okay, I suppose, but a fall doesn’t kill an ant, does it?
+“Okay, I suppose, but see, a fall doesn’t kill an ant, does it?
 You could drop an ant from the roof of a house and the fall would in no way prove fatal.”
 Chloe said as she checked in both directions also.

-Anna pulled away from the junction, her fingers located the heating control by touch alone and with a short twist, made a minor adjustment to the ambient temperature inside the car.
+Anna pulled away from the junction with a lurch, her fingers located the heating control by touch alone and with a short twist, made a minor adjustment to the ambient temperature inside the car.

-“What, like – I am releasing the ant, now!” said Phoebe.
+“What, like – I am releasing the ant, now!”
+Chloe laughed.

-Immediately ahead, traffic lights switched from green to amber and then to red.
-Anna braked, coming to a stop, front tyres coming to rest upon a faded white line on the road.
+Immediately ahead, the traffic lights switched from green to amber and then to red.
+Anna braked, coming to an abrupt stop, front tyres coming to rest upon a faded white line on the road.

 “The light turned red.”

-“It hadn’t, it had just changed to amber, you could have gone through.”
+“It hadn’t, it had just changed to amber, you could have easily gotten through.”

-The morning rush hour traffic poured in from a junction, only to join the bumper to bumper, backed up in both directions.
-Pedestrians made better progress, cyclists appeared travelling at supersonic speed in comparison to the cars, vans and lorries sharing the road space.
+Yet more rush hour traffic poured in from a junction, only to join the bumper to bumper crawl, backed up solidly in both directions.
+Pedestrians made noticeably better progress.
+Cyclists appeared travelling at supersonic speed in comparison to the motionless cars, vans and lorries, all sharing the same cramped road space.

 “Soldier ants are evil.”
 Squinting under the sun visor, Anna watched for the traffic lights to change.
 “Did you ever read those books in the school library, the one’s about unusual phenomena around the world?
-Giant sink holes, the Loch Ness monster, UFOs, spontaneous human combustion, piranha attacks.”
+Giant sinkholes, the Loch Ness Monster, UFO abductions, spontaneous human combustion – piranha attacks!”

-“Yes, that’s right, army ants.
-They’d be a photograph too, showing a thin man struck with strabismus, sporting a thick moustache, stripped to the waist with lots of stings all over his face and body.”
+“Yes!
+That’s right, army ants.
+They’d be a grainy black and white photo too, showing an overweight man in his forties, stripped to the waist with lots of stings covering his swollen face and body.”
 Anna’s eyes widened, her grip tightened around the steering wheel.
 “What were those books ever doing in a school library?
-They used to scare the shit out of me!”
+They used to totally scare the shit out of me!”

-“I’m sure I saw films too, with ants attacking people, crawling all over them.”
-Anna shuddered and thumbed an itch on her shoulder, her head and the side of her nose.
+“I’m sure I’ve seen old films too with ants attacking people, crawling all over them and inside their mouths.”
+Anna shuddered, quickly thumbing an itch on her shoulder, her forehead and along the side of her nose.

-The traffic lights changed colour, signalling hope for progress and an escape from the slow-paced monotony of the morning rush hour.
-Not long after, Anna flashed her lights and waved an encouraging hand to a driver to pull out of a side road and join the queued traffic.
+The traffic lights finally changed, signalling new hope for progress and an escape from the slow-paced monotony of the morning rush hour.
+Not long after, Anna flashed her lights and waved an encouraging hand to a driver to pull out of a small side road and join the queued traffic.

 “I’m letting her out.”

 “Well, that guy on the other side let her through.”
 Anna continued motioning her hand.
 “Yes – yes, you!
 Go – on, go – on, go – on… go on then!” she let out an exasperated sigh, “I’ve noticed you barely ever let people out.
 Why is that?”

-“Simple, because if a motorcyclist slammed into the side of her right now, it would be you who’d be held culpable and your insurance policy doesn’t cover being an idiot.”
+“Simple,” said Chloe, “because if a motorcyclist slammed into the side of her right now, it would be you who’d be held culpable and your insurance policy does not cover being an idiot.”

-Silence stretched out a temporary distance between the two friends, time enough for the queues of traffic to resume uniformity.
+An uncomfortable silence stretched out a temporary distance between the two friends, time enough for the queues of traffic to resume their static uniformity.